beyondlimits/adv_spawning/README.txt

 spawner for entites.
 It's purpose is to support spawning within large numbers of different environments.
 While adv_spawning supports a wide configurable range of spawning situations, it's performance impact is clamped at minimal level.
-To achiev this performance goal adv_spawning is intended for low frequency entity spawning only.
-Tyyical spawn rate will be a low single digit count of entities per second throughout whole world.
+To achieve this performance goal adv_spawning is intended for low frequency entity spawning only.
+Typical spawn rate will be a low single digit count of entities per second throughout whole world.